ena-ema-technologies/f-e-d-r-a-25/readme.md

 ## Task Overview

 This project is a pixel-perfect Landing Page clone of the [Troscan Framer website](https://troscan.framer.website/), using **Next.js**.
 If you are interested with our advertised offer, you've to complete the landing page as part of a skill assessment, for the frontend developer position at **Ena Ema Technologies**.
-We requrest you to collect assets from the mentioned website.
+We request you to collect assets from the mentioned website.

 ## 🛠️ Tech Stack